alex-bellon/wikipedia/README.md

 [Browser war](https://en.wikipedia.org/wiki/Browser_wars) - ompetition for dominance in the usage share of web browsers.
 The "First Browser War" during the late 1990s pitted Microsoft's Internet Explorer against Netscape's Navigator.

 [Code smell](https://en.wikipedia.org/wiki/Code_smell) - any characteristic in the source code of a program that possibly indicates a deeper problem.

+[Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) -  a software design paradigm used by software frameworks that attempts to decrease the number of decisions that a developer using the framework is required to make without necessarily losing flexibility.

 [Creeping elegance](https://en.wikipedia.org/wiki/Creeping_elegance) - the tendency of programmers to disproportionately emphasize elegance in software at the expense of other requirements such as functionality, shipping schedule, and usability.